lobstrio/shadow-useragent/README.md

 Feature Support
 ------------

-Shadow UserAgent is the only safe, and updated user-agent package.
+`shadow-useragent` is the only safe, and updated user-agent package.

 * UserAgent Percentage of Use
 * Day-to-day Update